AdobeDocs/graphql-mesh-gateway/src/pages/index.md

 ### Guides

+Review the following guides to learn more about the API Mesh.

 [API Mesh](./gateway/)

 Learn how to use multiple external APIs simultaneously with your Adobe Commerce or other Adobe APIs.